 | <18 | 🚨 Critical Risk | Avoid.
 Major financial red flags present. |

-Our platform provides instant analysis of all 12 indicators—research that takes 90+ minutes manually completed in seconds.
+The platform provides instant analysis of all 12 indicators—research that takes 90+ minutes manually completed in seconds.

 What it does: